adurolucis/sbt-setup/basic-with-settings/README.md

 It uses the ```lazy val``` way of creating a  project with settings

-Notice that there is a comma to separate the settings
+Notice that there is a comma to separate the settings, but **there cannot be blank lines between settings!!**

+It will generate a compiler error

 These properties can be viewed by running sbt, then once the prompt appears, typing 'name' or 'version'